Home

 Chicken Kiev, sometimes also called Chicken Supreme, is a rich, classic recipe of boneless chicken breast pounded and rolled around seasoned butter, breaded and fried.

-It is often served with julienned potatoes and fresh peas.
+It is often served with julienne potatoes and fresh peas.
 The recipe takes a little time, but when finished you'll have a meal fit for a King (or Queen or Empress).

-In fact, it was originally created for Ukranian Empress Petrovna by a French chef named Nicolas François Appert, so the meal really isn't Ukranian at all.
+In fact, it was originally created for Ukrainian Empress Petrovna by a French chef named Nicolas François Appert, so the meal really isn't Ukrainian at all.
 Seems Russian royalty in the mid-late 1700's developed a preference for French cuisine so they were hiring French chefs or sending their chefs to France for training.

 I think Chicken Kiev is a perfect example of French culinary genius - simple but elegant.
 This is a chicken recipe that makes its own sauce.
 Slice into the breast and the melted seasoned butter runs onto your plate.
 YUMMY!